Architecture & Building Design

 From a flower-shaped layout that represented a lantern in a park, to what was described as "concrete blobs", the centre's architectural design was from the very start, an issue that invited comments and criticism.

-The final design eventually put Esplanade on the map.
+The final design by DP Architects and Michael Wilford & Partners eventually put Esplanade on the map.
 Its eye-catching spiky twin-domes became an iconic addition to Marina Bay.
 This was firmly cemented in 2013, when the centre came to be featured on Singapore's five-cent coins.

 The real beauty of Esplanade however, is within its domes.
 Just like Esplanade's uniquely cladded exterior, its interior and performance spaces were also designed in consultation with three advisory groups comprising 74 members, developers, a retail company and government bodies, as well as a panel of seven Asian arts experts!
 This ensured that Esplanade would be able to accommodate the demands of Asian arts performances, particularly those of the traditional arts.